TRAIL BRUSSELS – 21.10.2018

 Medal ceremony immediately after the arrival of the 3rd place finisher.

-* The 6 km is considered as finishers event where the experience is more important than the performance.
-Therefore no prizes will be awarded for this race.
+* The 6 km & 10km are considered as finishers events where the experience is more important than the performance.
+Therefore no prizes will be awarded for these races.

 3. Participation Package

 - High quality aid stations on the course and at the finish